social-media-ethics-automation/book-src-reddit/appendix/making_bot_account-reddit.md

 ## Sign up for Reddit
 [https://www.reddit.com/register/](https://www.reddit.com/register/)

 We suggest making a new, separate Reddit account, just for making reddit bots, since you don't want to accidentally get your main reddit account banned or labeled as a bot.
+Also we suggest using a different password than you use for other accounts, since you might accidentally share it with your code.

 Note: If you want to make a new account and you already have one, you may need to sign out from your current account, or use a different web browser (e.g., Mozilla, Google Chrome, Microsoft Edge, Safari).